 Post-rut from late November to the end of the month

 Second rut (not guaranteed) during the first two to three weeks of December

 The unique behaviors that deer display during these six phases means that hunters need to use different tactics for each phase of the rut.

 The Pre-Rut Phase

 The pre-rut phase occurs when deer transition from the patterns they followed early in the hunting season to fall activity.
 During this time, the bucks start to perform rutting activities, leaving signs of their condition on the ground or tree trunks and branches.
 These “rut signs” include scrapes and wallows where male deer have dug shallow pits, urinated into them and rolled around in the resulting mud to coat themselves in it.
 Branches and tree trunks might also display signs of fraying from deer rubbing their antlers on them to remove velvet.

 Many hunters refer to this period as the “October lull” due to deer spending a lot more time in wooded areas.
 However, this moniker is a misnomer, as knowing where to set up can still produce good results.
-Hunting field and open areas during this phase is a common mistake that leads to the perception of a lull.
+Hunting over large fields and open areas during this phase is a common mistake that leads to the perception of a lull.

 Setting up between food sources and bedding areas gives the best results.
 During this period, evening sits are the most productive.
 Morning hunts don’t typically yield good results due to the uneven patterns bucks follow as they transition to their fall ranges and behavior patterns during this period.
+Since deer are often in the field in the early morning, hunters often spook them on their way to the stand.
 Using calls and decoys during this phase is also a bad idea since most deer won’t respond to them just yet, and a call would most likely just scare them away.